aldernero/palettedb/README.md

 ![Discrete editor](docs/discrete.png)

 ### Sine palettes

+This is a procedural palette introduced by the amazing [Inigo Quilez](https://iquilezles.org/articles/palettes/).
+I use it all the time for generative art, especially shaders.

 A sine (cosine-gradient) palette is defined by four `RGB` coefficient vectors **A, B, C, D** where the color at position `t` is